 - Insert two location bushes into holes marked Red dot.
-Face marked Red dot must be uppermost. - Remove the length stop from the female and fit to the male side of template.
+Face marked Red dot must be uppermost. - Remove the length stop (or adjustable long clamp) from the female and fit to the male side of template.
 Place template across the width of the worktop and tighten the knob.
 Now clamp securely to worktop. - Cut the male joint before finally cutting the worktop to length.
 All cuts must be fed left to right.
 At the end of each cut release plunge.